deepnighttwo/in-memory-transform-language/README.md

      'a' as grade,
      98.5 as mark,
      person.married as marriedStatus,
-     map on person.workexp (companyName) as mapCompanyName,
-     reduce on person.workexp using maxOnFirst(workYear,companyName,position) as maxWorkExp from PersonData as person
+     map on person.workexp using upper (companyName) as mapCompanyName, reduce on person.workexp using maxOnFirst(workYear,companyName,position) as maxWorkExp from PersonData as person
     where (person.age > 30 and person.workyear > 7)